Walter Rowland Hill

 AGED 24 YEARS HE GAVE HIS LIFE FOR HIS COUNTRY

-Part of the inscription is obscured in our image, but we believe it to be verse 1 and 4 from Evening Prayer.
+Part of the inscription is obscured but is believed to be verse 1& 4 from Evening Prayer.

 ERE REPOSE OUR SPIRITS SEAL;